-With the latest in battery storage technology arriving in Australia, homes can now store the energy generated by their solar systems.
-But does this ability to store energy mean an average household could be completely self-sufficient?
+With the latest in solar battery storage technology arriving in Australia, homes can store the energy generated by their solar systems.
+But does that mean your household could be completely self-sufficient?
 Here’s a look at the realities of going off-grid.

 What is going off the grid?

 The phrase “going off the grid” means a home or business produces enough renewable energy, and has enough storage, to meet all their electricity needs and is able to disconnect from the power grid.